aMcCode/team-profile-generator/README.md

 ***

 ## Tests
-The following test(s) was/were implemented:
+The Jest testing framework was used to validate JavaScript classes.
+The following test were implemented:
 1. Employee.test.js
 2. Manager.test.js
 3. Engineer.test.js